 A trail connects the campground to the day use area and lake, and there are trails from each site that eventually connect with the Timothy Lake Trail that circles the lake.

 This smaller, more private campground is on the northern end of the lake, a short hike from Little Crater Lake.
 North Arm is open May 22 to Sept.
 12, 2020.

-This walk-in campground is about a mile hike from the trailhead and features a few primitive, private sites next to the lake.
+This first-come, first-served hike-to campground is about a mile hike from the trailhead and features a few primitive, private sites next to the lake.
 There is a $5 campsite fee for this campground, as well as a $5 day-use fee to park in a nearby day-use area and hike from there.